ia-toki/tcframe/docs/tutorials/tutorial_1.rst

         }
     };

-That's it.
+That's it!
 The complete source files for this tutorial can also be found `here <https://github.com/tcframe/tcframe-examples/tree/master/tutorials/1_best-pair>`_.